 On Wednesday, Modesto police arrested Daniels on charges of robbery, home-invasion robbery, assault with a deadly weapon and armed robbery.
 Mixon would have been charged with the same had he still been alive, Findlen said.

-Mixon was killed March 21 during a shootout with Oakland police after he already had killed four officers, two during a
+Mixon was killed March 21 during a shootout with Oakland police after he already had killed four officers, two during a traffic stop and two during a SWAT raid on the apartment where he was hiding.

 The four Oakland police officers killed were Sgts.
 Ervin Romans, 43, Daniel Sakai, 35, Mark Dunakin, 40, and Officer John Hege, 41.